-Samsung Electronics Ranks First In Global Digital Signage Market For 15Th Consecutive Year
+Samsung Electronics Ranks First in Global Digital Signage Market for 15th Consecutive Year

-(MENAFN- Mid-East) Samsung solidifies a decade and a half of market leadership with record-breaking signage sales.
+(MENAFN- Asdaa BCW) •Samsung solidifies a decade and a half of market leadership with record-breaking signage sales

-According to Omdia, in 2023 Samsung not only led the global signage market with a 33% market share, but also sold over 2 million units - a record-breaking number for the company.2
+According to Omdia, in 2023 Samsung not only led the global signage market with a 33% market share, but also sold over 2 million units — a record-breaking number for the company.

-“Achieving first place in the global display signage market for 15 consecutive years reflects our commitment to innovation and our ability to adapt to evolving market conditions and the needs of our customers,” said Hoon Chung, Executive Vice President of Visual Display Business at Samsung Electronics.“We will continue to provide the highest value to our customers by offering specialized devices, solutions and services that address their diverse needs.”

 Samsung Electronics is regularly introducing differentiated signage products that meet various business environment needs.

-The Wall, the world's first modular display with micro LED technology.
+• The Wall, the world's first modular display with micro-LED technology.
 Thanks to its modular format, The Wall allows customers to adjust the sign`s size, ratio and shape based on preference and use case.
-Smart Signage, which provides an excellent sense of immersion with its ultra-slim profile and uniform bezel design.
-Outdoor Signage tailored for sports, landmark markets, and electric vehicle charging stations.
-The screens in the Outdoor Signage portfolio are designed for clear visibility in any weather environment.
-Samsung Interactive Display, an e-board optimized for the education market that puts educational tools at the fingertips of educators and students.

 The expansion of The Wall lineup is a clear indication of Samsung’s innovations and leading technology.
 Products like The Wall All-in-One and The Wall for Virtual Production were chosen by customers for their exceptional convenience and unique use cases, while The Wall has been selected as the display of choice for luxury hotels like Atlantis The Royal in Dubai and Hilton Waikiki Beach in Hawaii.